AdaCore/training_material/courses/rust_essentials/glossary.md

 Only function-like macro invocations use `!`.
 Custom derives and attribute-like procedural macros use attributes.

+### Macro arguments are always expressions

+Avoid this claim.

+Macro arguments follow the macro's input syntax, which may accept patterns, types, items, or other token sequences as well as expressions.

 ### Panic as a normal recoverable error

 Prefer: